FahimF/sd-gui/README.md

 * Can generate more than one image at a time and allows you to view all generated images in the GUI

-* Saves all generated images and the accompanying prompt info to hard drive
+* Saves all generated images and the accompanying prompt info to local storage.

 * Allows you to delete any image and its prompt info from within the GUI itself